Course Meshes

 3. At this point you can batch assign materials like grass and sand to your course surfaces.

-5. Once the task finishes, you should see a new parent game object with the name of your folder.
+5. Once the task finishes, you should see a new parent game object with the name of your file.

-6. You’ll likely need to reposition the parent game object over the terrain by offsetting the X or Z value by the terrain size, as well as adjusting the Y position to be above the terrain.
+6. After import, you’ll likely need to reposition the parent game object to sit above the terrain by offsetting the Y position to be above the terrain.

 Next up: Build Your Course